John-Bary/bary-nextjs/README.md

 ## Notes

 - Built with React 18 and Vite.
-- Primary CTA is `mailto:bary@gmx.lt`; secondary link points to bary.lt.
+- Primary CTA is `mailto:bary@gmx.com`; secondary link points to bary.lt.
 - Update `src/App.tsx` and `src/index.css` to evolve the design.